alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Background on SRE

 DevOps is a broad set of principles about whole-lifecycle collaboration between operations and product development.
-SRE is a job role, a set of practices (described next) we’ve found to work, and some beliefs that animate those practices.
-If you think of DevOps as a philosophy and an approach to working, you can argue that SRE implements some of the philosophy that DevOps describes, and is somewhat closer to a concrete definition of a job or role than, say, “DevOps engineer.”8
+SRE is a job role, a set of practices (described next) we've found to work, and some beliefs that animate those practices.
+If you think of DevOps as a philosophy and an approach to working, you can argue that SRE implements some of the philosophy that DevOps describes, and is somewhat closer to a concrete definition of a job or role than, say, "DevOps engineer."

 Unlike the DevOps movement, which originated from collaborations between leaders and practitioners at multiple companies, SRE at Google inherited much of its culture from the surrounding company before the term SRE became widely popularized across the industry.
 Given that trajectory, the discipline as a whole currently does not foreground cultural change by default quite as much as DevOps.
-(That doesn’t imply anything about whether cultural change is necessary to do SRE in an arbitrary organization, of course.)
+(That doesn't imply anything about whether cultural change is necessary to do SRE in an arbitrary organization, of course.)

 Operations Is a Software Problem Manage by Service Level Objectives (SLOs)

 SRE does not attempt to give everything 100% availability.
 As discussed in our first book, Site Reliability Engineering, this is the wrong target for a number of reasons.
-Instead, the product team and the SRE team select an appropriate availability target for the service and its user base, and the service is managed to that SLO.9
+Instead, the product team and the SRE team select an appropriate availability target for the service and its user base, and the service is managed to that SLO.

 ## Work to Minimize Toil

 For SRE, any manual, structurally mandated operational task is abhorrent.
-(That doesn’t mean we don’t have any such operations: we have plenty of them.
-We just don’t like them.)
+(That doesn't mean we don't have any such operations: we have plenty of them.
+We just don't like them.)

-For SRE in the Google context, toil is not the job—it can’t be.
+For SRE in the Google context, toil is not the job—it can't be.
 Any time spent on operational tasks means time not spent on project work—and project work is how we make our services more reliable and scalable.

-A note on “the wisdom of production”: by this phrase, we mean the wisdom you get from something running in production—the messy details of how it actually behaves, and how software should actually be designed, rather than a whiteboarded view of a service isolated from the facts on the ground.
+A note on "the wisdom of production": by this phrase, we mean the wisdom you get from something running in production—the messy details of how it actually behaves, and how software should actually be designed, rather than a whiteboarded view of a service isolated from the facts on the ground.

 The real work in this area is determining what to automate, under what conditions, and how to automate it.

-Over time, an SRE team winds up automating all that it can for a service, leaving behind things that can’t be automated (the Murphy-Beyer effect).
+Over time, an SRE team winds up automating all that it can for a service, leaving behind things that can't be automated (the Murphy-Beyer effect).
 Other things being equal, this comes to dominate what an SRE team does unless other actions are taken.
 In the Google environment, you tend to either add more services, up to some limit that still supports 50% engineering time, or you are so successful at your automation that you can go and do something else completely different instead.

 ## Move Fast by Reducing the Cost of Failure